sooftware/attentions/README.md

 ## Intro

-Attention Mechanism allows the decoder to attend to different parts of the source sentence at each step of the output generation.
+Attention Mechanism allows to attend to different parts of the source sentence at each step of the output generation.
 Instead of encoding the input sequence into a single fixed context vector, we let the model learn how to generate a context vector for each output time step.

 <img src="https://miro.medium.com/max/1200/1*1V221DO9QIafh4htkwVBYw.jpeg" width=700>